gbv/aREF/aref.md

 This document defines an encoding of [*RDF graphs*] called **another RDF encoding form (aREF)**.
 The encoding combines and simplfies best parts of existing RDF serializations [Turtle], [JSON-LD], and [RDF/JSON].
-In contrast to these formats, RDF data in aREF is not serialized in form of a Unicode string but encoded in form of a [*list-map-structure*].
-Thus, aREF allows to express RDF graphs in different data structuring languages and type systems of programming languages.
+In contrast to these formats, RDF data in aREF is not serialized as a Unicode string but encoded as a [*list-map-structure*], as supported by the type system of most programming languages and by data structuring languages such as JSON and YAML.

-## Status of this document
+**Status of this document**

-This is version {VERSION} of aREF specification, last modified at {GIT_REVISION_DATE} with commit {GIT_REVISION_HASH}.
-The most recent version of this document is made available at <http://gbv.github.io/aREF/>.

 The specification of aREF is hosted in a public git repository at <{GITHUB}>, written in in [Pandoc’s Markdown](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html)